 Things We Love to Do in Yellowknife

 We don’t just work here, we live and play here, too.
-These are some of our favourite spots around Yellowknife you won’t want to miss while you’re in town.
+These are some of our favourite spots around the Coast Fraser Tower in Yellowknife you won’t want to miss while you’re in town.
 We’ve highlighted a few well-known attractions as well as a couple of local gems you may not have heard about, but we think are well worth a visit.
 Need more hints about where to go and what to do?
 Just ask!
 We’d love to give you the inside scoop.

 Yellowknife Golf Club

 A unique Golfing experience in the Canadian North.
 With a limited season the course is always busy.
 Come out and play under the midnight sun.

 Old Town Glassworks

 Come out and sand blast some glasses and take a unique gift home.
 Located in the heart of Old Town Yellowknife.

 Open Aug 12 – Oct 6 for summer/fall viewing & Nov 20 – Apr.
 6 winter viewing